FennerEduardo/ionic5-full-starter-app-basic-simplified/FIREBASE.md

+# Prepare assets to deploy
+Before deploying the app to Firebase Hosting, run `ionic build --prod`

 # Multiple Environments with Firebase
 For managing one site across different environments, we recommend multiple projects for promoting best practices of each environment having its own set of Firebase resources.